Introduction

 What Creates the Respect Gap

-In workplaces, respect often follows the company structure, not the person.
+In workplaces, respect often follows the company structure.
 Fear of reprimand, ridicule, or losing a job affects employees.

 Outside the workplace, exaggerated respect is given to powerful people for favors or personal gain.
 In both cases, respect loses its ethical foundation.